target/goalert/swo/README.md

 Switchover (SWO) is a feature that allows a live system to switch from one database to another safely and with little to no user impact.

+## Development

+To start the dev instance in switchover mode, run `make start-swo`

 ## Theory of Operation

 Switchover mode is initiated by starting GoAlert with an additional DB URL `--db-url-next`.
 The database referenced by `--db-url` is referred to as the "old" DB and the `--db-url-next` is the "new" DB.